agnesdeng/mixgb/README.md

     - logical

-Please note that variables of character type need to be manually converted to factor by the user first.
+Please note that variables of `character` type need to be manually converted to factor by users before imputation.

 **January 2023**

 - Major change of default settings for mixgb().

 Our package has changed from using bootstrapping to subsampling with a default setting of `subsample = 0.7`.
-After further investigations, we discovered that although bootstrapping often works effectively, it can introduce bias in certain situations.
-As a result, we have made subsampling the default method instead of bootstrapping.
+This decision is based on the discovery that although bootstrapping is generally effectively, it can introduce bias in certain scenarios.
+As a result, subsampling has been adopted as the default approach.

 **May 2022**

-- Visual diagnostic functions of multiply imputed data
+- Introduce visual diagnostic functions for multiply imputed data.
-- Use S3 instead of R6
+- Use S3 instead of R6.
-- Plot functions can show masked missing data (if provided)
+- Plot functions can now show masked missing data (if provided).

 **April 2022**

-- User can now set different number of iterations `maxit`.
+- User can adjust the number of iterations with the `maxit` parameter.
-- Both single and multiple imputation with XGBoost can do predictive mean matching
+- Both single and multiple imputation with XGBoost can use predictive mean matching.
-- Bootstrap data to make `m` imputations is optional.
+- Bootstrapping data to obtain `m` imputations is optional.
 Users can set `bootstrap = FALSE` to disable bootstrap.
-Users can also set sampling-related hyperparameters of XGBoost (subsample, colsample_bytree, colsample_bylevel, colsample_bynode) to be less than 1 to achieve a similar effect.
+Users can also set sampling-related hyperparameters of XGBoost (`subsample`, `colsample_bytree`, `colsample_bylevel`, `colsample_bynode`) to be less than 1 to achieve a similar effect.
 - Add predicted mean matching type 0.
 Now the options for `pmm.type` are `NULL`,`0`,`1`,`2` or `"auto"` (type 2 for numeric/integer variables, no PMM for categorical variables).
-- Added more validation checks
+- Add more validation checks.
-- Compatible with `data.table`
+- Compatible with `data.table`.
-- Cross-validation to pre-tune `nrounds`
+- Add function `mixgb_cv()` to pre-tune `nrounds` by cross-validation.

 ## Under development

-- make m imputation parallel
-- pre-tune other hyperparameters
+- In progress: To Be Announced
+- Planned: To Be Announced
+- Under consideration: To implement PMM type 3

 ## Notice

-- Users can set XGBoost parameter `nthread` for multithreading with OpenMP support.
-However, OpenMP support has been presently disabled on MacOS.
+- For multithreading, users can set the XGBoost nthread parameter with OpenMP support.
+Be advised, OpenMP support is currently disabled on MacOS.

 ## 1. Installation